tlswg/tls13-spec/draft-ietf-tls-tls13.md

 parameters for zero or more non-PSK key establishment methods (currently DHE or ECDHE).

-This extension is REQUIRED to negotiate (EC)DHE cipher suites.
-Clients SHOULD send at least one supported ClientKeyShareOffer value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
+Clients which offer one or more (EC)DHE cipher suites SHOULD send at least one supported ClientKeyShareOffer value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
 It is explicitly permitted for a client to omit this extension in order